 The View report in Excel option will retrieve the data and display it in Excel.

 The header and footer regions allow defining report headers and footers.
 The HTML editor can be used in these fields.

 After pressing Submit, click on the View Cross tabulation report link under the Submit button.
 The report will display in a pop-up window or in Excel.

 Cross tabulation results are displayed in a pop-up window.
 From that window, you can use the browser File Print or File Save As to print or save the report.

 The Edit/Select All and Edit/Copy commands can be used in the results window to paste the resulting tables into programs such as Word and Excel.

-Saving and emailing the report
+Saving the report

 The report can be saved permanently for later use by giving it a name and pressing Create:

 To access the report, click on the Reports link.